Transparency and ethics

 The Joint Committee of Vaccination and Immunisation (JCVI) have set out a vaccinations prioritisation list for people at risk across the different population groups.

 A full Health Inequalities Impact Assessment (HIIA) is being carried out by Public Health Scotland (PHS) to identify and assess potential impacts of the coronavirus vaccination programme on different population and protected characteristic groups e.g. people with protected characteristics, those of differing socioeconomic circumstances.

-The purpose of the HIIA is to identify any barriers to the uptake of the coronavirus vaccination across the current population groups and potential actions to address this.
+The purpose of the HIIA is to identify any barriers to the uptake of the coronavirus vaccination across the current population and protected characteristic groups and potential actions to address this.

 Our Senior Clinicians sometimes called Caldicott Guardians have been ambassadors of a set of principles to protect the privacy and confidentiality rights of patients even before Data Protection legislation was in place.

 Along with the Caldicott Guardian Principles and Data Protection legislation, Scottish Government and public sector organisations have developed an Ethical Framework for data and digital information systems.

 The framework is used to assess the ethicals impact of these systems and covers key values and principles.

 The ethical considerations for the vaccination programme will be examined and set out in an Ethics Assessment.